← all posts

 The misleading symptom

-Reading the vault from the phone worked without a hitch.
-But every save failed with a 502 error — Bad Gateway.
-The natural instinct was to blame Cloudflare: too short a timeout, too large a request, some size limit somewhere along the path.
-Wrong track.
-Looking a bit closer, the error wasn’t coming from the network edge at all, but genuinely from the origin server itself.
+Reading the vault from the phone, that worked without a hitch at all.
+But every save, she failed with a 502 error — Bad Gateway, the big classic.
+The natural instinct was to blame Cloudflare, right away: too short a timeout, too big a request, some size limit somewhere on the path.
+Wrong track, my friends.
+Looking a bit closer, the error was not coming from the network edge at all — she was coming, for true, from the origin server itself, closer to home than we were thinking.

 The investigation: two very particular commands